-The Club Youth Exchange Committee serves as the Crisis Management Committee should the need arise.
-You may identify other people to serve on your Crisis Management Committee as needed.
+Clubs should form a Crisis Management Committee.
+You should identify people now that may be on your Crisis Management Committee should the need arise.
 Each Committee Member should be given a printed copy of the District Manual section on Crisis Management and all should be aware of the District Policies on Crisis Management.
-Suggested Club Crisis Management Team members are as follows: Club YEO or designate, Club YE Committee, Club Counselor, Club President, and Host Parents.
-Some or all the above may be appropriate for your Committee.
+You may add persons on your Committee as the need arises (for example you may want the current host family as part of your Committee but will only assign them if an incident occurs and the family will be different depending on where the student is staying at the time).
+Suggested Club Crisis Management Team members are as follows: Club YEO in charge of designate, Club YE Committee, Club Counselor, Club President, and Host Parents.
+Some or all of the above may be appropriate for your Committee.